SwitchQL/SwitchQL/README.md

 - Postgres
 - MySQL (**Coming Soon!**)

-and there is an active community that writes and maintains custom plugins.

 ### Contributing

 Feel free to open issues and pull requests.
 We're always welcome support from the community.